ricardoandreom/Chatbot-QuintadaMeda/README.md

 ```

 ### 3. Set the Environment Variables
-Create a .env file in the project root and change apikey root inside the config.py
+Create a .env file in the project root and change the api key root inside the config.py

 ```bash
 OPENAI_API_KEY=your_openai_api_key_here